grdashark/YRDSB-Password-Cracker/README.md

 # YRDSB-Password-Cracker
 A password cracker using a dictionary attack or a brute-force attack to crack a YRDSB account password.
-ONLY AVAILABLE FOR WINDOWS!!
-(LINUX W.I.P)

 # IMPORTANT INFORMATION!!!!!!!!!!
 READ THIS BEFORE USING THE TOOL!!!!